One of the best meals in Barcelona ever.

 229 rue de Charenton 75012 Paris

 Another Meilleur Ouvrier de France and defender of the French cheese-making tradition, Eric Lefebvre has been serving up exquisite cheeses with his wife for 20 years in their boutique in the 12th arrondissement.
-His favorites are from Savoie, Normandy and Auvergne, especially the Salers.
+His favourites are from Savoie, Normandy and Auvergne, especially the Salers.
 The shop is still something of a hidden treasure.

 51 Rue de Grenelle, 75007 Paris